Xiaomi 13T Pro Vs Apple iPhone 15 Pro: Which Smartphone Is Better?

 Price

 This is another aspect where the Xiaomi 13T Pro wins by a huge margin.
-The Xiaomi 13T Pro starts at EUR 800 (approximately INR 69,940) for the base variant with 12GB RAM and 256GB storage.
-In comparison, the iPhone 15 Pro starts at INR 1,34,900 for the base 128GB storage variant.
+The Xiaomi 13T Pro starts at EUR 800 (approximately THB 30,933) for the base variant with 12GB RAM and 256GB storage.
+In comparison, the iPhone 15 Pro starts at THB 41,900 for the base 128GB storage variant.

 Winner: Xiaomi 13T Pro